As responsible guardians of our land, we constantly strive to run our farm sustainably and produce nutrient dense food with a lower carbon footprint.

 The males perform spectacular arial acrobatics, which provide endless entertainment when we are harvesting our asparagus.
 It is a pleasure to hear the lapwings unusual “wheep, wheep” call on the farm call which is not dissimilar to the theremin instrument.
 We place markers on our asparagus field to flag up where the lapwings nest are as so not to disturb them during harvest.

-We are now monitoring lapwings as part of a RSBP project that we are involved with to increase bird species on farmland.
-The main focus of our collaboration with the RSBP is to help save Scotland’s fastest declining bird, the corn bunting, aka “The Fat Man of the Barley”, due its rotund appearance and love of cereals.
+We are now monitoring lapwings as part of a RSPB project that we are involved with to increase bird species on farmland.
+The main focus of our collaboration with the RSPB is to help save Scotland’s fastest declining bird, the Corn Bunting, aka “The Fat Man of the Barley”, due its rotund appearance and love of cereals.